TusharPaul01/Car-Angle-Classification/README.md

 Training
 The model was trained for 3 epochs with the Adam optimizer and categorical cross-entropy loss function.
 The training data was augmented using image data generators with a validation split of 20%.

-Model Evaluation
+Model Evaluation:
-The model achieved an accuracy of XX% on the validation set after 3 epochs of training.
+The model achieved an accuracy of 84% on the validation set after 1 epochs of training.
+To increase the accuracy we have to increase epochs.

 Prediction
 The model can be used to predict the angle of a car in an image.
 Provide the path to the image you want to predict, and the model will output the predicted angle class.